marlenesaranya/RecallAI/README.md

 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/1dff9e86-ce21-455f-af80-b68eab6c5431

 ## Run Locally